by Mary Paterson

 (Against) Public Funding

-There is another route for artists’ financial sustainability in the UK: to seek funding from trusts, foundations and the four permutations of the Arts Council to support individual projects, either directly or via commissions from organisations that make money this way.
 This type of funding is also a form of cultural gatekeeping, albeit with relatively transparent processes.
-Over the past 15 years in the UK these sources of funding have been negatively affected by a storm of factors including the 2008 financial crash, the Conservative government’s reign since 2010, and the impact of Brexit on links to international cultural networks.
+Over recent years in the UK these sources of funding have been negatively affected by a storm of factors (including the 2008 financial crash, the Conservative government’s ‘austerity’ policy, Brexit, and Covid).
 As the amount of money declines, the pressure on artists increases.
-We must compete with our friends and colleagues for scant resources, and we must measure the impact of our work according to centralised definitions of value.
+We have to compete more fiercely for fewer resources, and we have to describe our work (the work we discovered was so happily indescribable) in other people’s languages of value.

 Precarity, Permissions, Privilege

-In short, I realised that we cannot foster a sustainable model for our writing practice within a financial system we don’t want to sustain, and we cannot remould our work to fit a financial system that has other priorities.
-What, then, is left for us to do?
+It quickly became clear that we cannot foster a sustainable model for our writing practice within a financial system we don’t want to sustain, and we don’t want to remould our work to fit a financial system that has other priorities.

 There are two options available.
 The first is to leverage other people’s languages of value in order to make some money while trying to resist the imperatives of the organisations that are giving it to us, and to whom we have to prove our worth.
 This is a situation familiar to everyone who has a job.
-The second is to opt out of the languages of value altogether, or to invent our own.
-The freedom of this second option is heavily dependent on other privileges – on having other forms of income, and a surplus of what is colloquially known as ‘spare time’.

 Since that initial research grant ran out, we have been funding SO through a mixture of these two approaches, depending on what is possible for the three of us and our collaborators at any one time.
 Sometimes we are commissioned or funded to do a specific piece of work, and this enables us to carve out time from our other commitments.
 Mostly, we use our paying jobs to subsidise the time we spend on SO.